theforeman/puppet-foreman/README.md

 The latest release (git tag, Puppet Forge) should support current and the previous stable release.

+### Foreman 1.11 compatibility notes

+* `foreman::compute::openstack` and `foreman::compute::rackspace` need
+  `package => 'foreman-compute'` on Foreman 1.11 or older, as the package has been split up in newer versions.

 ### Foreman 1.8/1.9 compatibility notes

 On EL or Amazon, set: